Your Documents, Organised. Your AI Drafts, Traceable.

 All your files, in one place

 From there, you can download any file again whenever you need it.
 You can select and delete files in bulk if you want to keep things tidy.
-And when you are running any AI tool — Quick Draft, Legal Opinion, AI Analysis — you can simply pick from your library instead of uploading the same document all over again.
+When you run any AI tool (Quick Draft, Legal Opinion, AI Analysis), you can simply pick from your library instead of uploading the same document all over again.

 Think about what this means in practice.
 You upload a Supreme Court judgment once.
 That file is now available the next time you draft a petition, the next time you run an analysis, the next time the same matter requires you to reference it again.
 No more searching through your downloads folder.
 No more duplicate uploads.
 One library, every document, always accessible.